pinot-contrib/pinot-docs/operators/operating-pinot/pinot-managed-offline-flows.md

 #### **Late data problem**

 Once the time window has moved forward, it will never be processed again.
 If some data arrives into your stream after the window has moved on, that data will never be processed.
 Set the "bufferTimePeriod" accordingly, to account for late data issues in your setup.\
-We will potentially consider ability to schedule ad-hoc one-off tasks.
+We will potentially consider ability to schedule ad hoc one-off tasks.
 For example, user can specify "rerun for day 10/23", which would sweep all segments again and collect data, replacing the old segments.
 This will help resolve the problem of data arriving very late.

 #### Backfill/bootstrap

 This feature automates the daily/hourly pushes to the offline counterpart of your hybrid table.
-And since you now have an OFFLINE table created, it opens up the possibility of doing an ad-hoc backfill or re-bootstrap.
+And since you now have an OFFLINE table created, it opens up the possibility of doing an ad hoc backfill or re-bootstrap.
 However, there are no mechanisms for doing an automated backfill/re-bootstrap from some offline data.
 You still have to write your own flows for such scenarios.&#x20;

 #### Memory constraints